 Sgt.
 Liz Lawrence, a member of the Older Adult Advisory Committee, heads the Bend Police Community Response Team.
 The unit works with partners in the community to help individuals struggling with mental health issues find community resources.

-The unit is currently made up of two officers.
-In addition to Lawrence, that includes officers Kecia Weaver and Jake Chandler.
+The unit is currently made up of three officers.
+In addition to Lawrence, that includes Kecia Weaver and Jake Chandler.

 Lawrence says CRT has partnered with the Central Oregon Health Council to educate members of the community about the Friendship Line, along with sharing the referral program with patrol officers.
 She says the Older Adult Advisory Committee is working together to find solutions to issues facing Central Oregon's 65 and older population.